Introduction to Video and Film Production

 $50+HST for members/$100+HST for non-members

 This workshop will provide an overview of the tools and practices of video production.
 Equipment such as cameras, tripods, microphones and lights will be demonstrated and discussed, as will common production practices.
-The session will complete the overview of the process with a brief introduction to editing and what is needed for editing.

 The session will also discuss resources for production such as finding talent, release forms, permitting needs and common general ethics.